Chapter One: Awakening

 “The first of a new generation,” she said simply.
 “A better generation.”

 The door to the room hissed open, and another figure entered, a tall man in a suit with sharp features and an air of authority.
+The temperature in the room seemed to drop as he stepped inside, his presence heavy, calculated.
+The hum of the machines faded beneath the weight of his measured stride.
+His gaze locked onto me immediately, cold and assessing, as if I were nothing more than a statistic on a screen.
 His gaze locked onto me immediately, cold and calculating.

 “Is it stable?” he asked, addressing the woman but never taking his eyes off me.